AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Proof of Car Insurance in Colorado

 You can show proof of insurance by paper copy or digitally.
-If you get caught driving without proof of insurance, there are consequences.
+If you get caught driving without proof of insurance, Colorado car insurance laws impose consequences.

 • First offense: A minimum fine of $500 and license suspension